pustotnik/zenmake/docs/buildconf-select.rst

 But there is one detail about internal conditions for toolchains - only toolchains supported for current build tasks exist.
 ZenMake detects them with all ``features`` of all existing build tasks in current project during configuring.
-For example if tasks exist for C language only then supported toolchains for all other languages don't exist in internal conditions.
+For an example if tasks exist for C language only then supported toolchains for all other languages don't exist in internal conditions.